NIST 800-53: Complete Guide [2026]

 A Brief History of NIST 800-53

-• Revision 3 (2009): Major expansion with priority codes and baseline allocations
+• Revision 3 (2009): Major expansion with priority codes and baseline allocations.

-NIST 800-53 Rev 5.2.0
+NIST 800-53 Rev 5.2.0 also introduces three entirely new controls:

-• Logging Syntax (SA-15): Defines an electronic format for recording security-related events to support better incident response
+• Logging Syntax (SA-15): Defines an electronic format for recording security-related events to support better incident response.

-• Root Cause Analysis (SI-02(07)): Specifies conducting a review to find the root cause of an issue or failure with the software update, forming an action plan, and implementing it
+• Root Cause Analysis (SI-02(07)): Specifies conducting a review to find the root cause of an issue or failure with the software update, forming an action plan, and implementing it.

-• Design for Cyber Resiliency (SA-24): Recommends designing systems for survivability, or the ability to anticipate, withstand, respond, and recover from attacks while maintaining critical functions
+• Design for Cyber Resiliency (SA-24): Recommends designing systems for survivability, or the ability to anticipate, withstand, respond, and recover from attacks while maintaining critical functions.

 For an updated version of NIST SP 800-53 with the complete set of changes in Revision 5.2, check out the Cybersecurity and Privacy Reference Tool (CPRT).